mir1198yusuf/toddle-task/README.md

 ### Hosted on

--   The live url of backend is -
+-   The live url of backend is - https://toddle-task.ddns.net .
+This is the base url of hosted version (like http://localhost:3000 is for local version).
+It will redirect to postman collection (more details in below section)
 -   Hosted on EC2 t2.micro
 -   Used Nginx as reverse proxy running on same instance and added TLS on it
 -   Postgres db is also running on same instance

 ### Before running locally

--   Make sure Node.js 14+ & Postgres server is installed
+-   Make sure Node.js 14+ & Postgres server is installed & Postgres server is running.
--   The migrations will create the database as well, so it will first connect to default `postgres` database.
+-   The project migrations will create the database as well, so it will first connect to default `postgres` database.
 Make sure that `postgres` database is not deleted & user have access to connect to `postgres` database.

 ### How to run locally